ybshankar010/SSApp/README.md

 # SSApp
-This is code for using android to learn sql
+This is code for using android app to learn sql